The Early Years Foundation Stage 2022 at Kea Preschool

 Teaching

 There is a balance of child initiated and adult led learning.
-All learning will be playful and adults are skilled at making learning explicit when children are following their own interests.
+Adults are skilled at making learning explicit when children are following their own interests.
 These might be considered to be ‘teachable/wow moments’ but must be used with care and to genuinely add to learning and be considerate of the child’s existing learning and experience.
 Frequent testing questions, for example, will disengage children.

 We believe that the characteristics of effective learning are vital to success.
 Focussing on skills gives children the opportunity to learn in real life contexts and transfer their skills into different situations.
 Content or knowledge is important but we believe children need the learning behaviours in order to access content and knowledge effectively.